cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/jira-cloud-migration.md

 1. Select the **Cobalt** folder as the copy destination then click on **Save and copy**.

-   > ℹ️ You can select any arbitrary folder to save a copy of the recipe.
+   > **ⓘ** You can select any arbitrary folder to save a copy of the recipe.

-   > ℹ️ You can create a new folder before saving a copy of any recipes.
+   > **ⓘ** You can create a new folder before saving a copy of any recipes.
 To do so, click on the **Projects** tab in the **Integration Builder** and click on the plus sign (**+**) to **Create folder** from the project explorer sidebar.

    ![Save and copy](/integrations/Jira-Cloud-migration-save-and-copy.png "Save and copy")

 1. Click on **Customize recipe** to adjust the pre-built recipe template to your Jira Cloud configuration.

-   > ℹ️ The recipe is not ready for use yet.
+   > **ⓘ** The recipe is not ready for use yet.
 It needs the Jira Cloud project configuration, including the project name and the task Jira issue type to create.

    ![Customize recipe](/integrations/Jira-Cloud-migration-customize-recipe.png "Customize recipe")

 #### Customize the recipe

-> ⚠️ To customize the recipes, you need to have the **Jira** connection set up.
+> **⚠️** To customize the recipes, you need to have the **Jira** connection set up.
 If you haven't set up a [connection](/integrations/integrationbuilder/#connection) to your Jira Cloud instance using the **Jira** [connector](/integrations/integrationbuilder/#connector) yet, you can learn how to manage your **Integration Builder** connections [here](/integrations/integrationbuilder/connect-your-applications/).

 1. To configure the recipe's run condition, select the recipe **Trigger** in the editor and select a pentest from the list.

-   > ℹ️ By default, this recipe will be activated whenever there is a state change for any pentest finding within the Cobalt Platform.
+   > **ⓘ** By default, this recipe will be activated whenever there is a state change for any pentest finding within the Cobalt Platform.
 Once a specific pentest is chosen from the list, the recipe will only be triggered if the status change is for a finding related to the selected pentest.
 If it doesn't, the recipe will not be activated.

    ![Configure finding state change trigger](/integrations/Jira-Cloud-migration-configure-finding-state-change-trigger.png "Configure finding state change trigger")